-- 5. Press the TRF key, the entered data will be written and the data for the next 8-Digit Matching Table/OCC Table will be displayed. - 6.
-After entering the desired data for all the last 8-Digit Matching Table and OCC Table, press the TRF key to write the data and to advance to Memory Block 1-63 (Internal/External Paging Alert Tone Selection). - 7.
+- Press the TRF key; the entered data is written and the data for the next 8-Digit Matching Table/OCC Table is displayed. - After entering the desired data for all the last 8-Digit Matching Table and OCC Table, press the TRF key to write the data and to advance to Memory Block 1-63 (Internal/External Paging Alert Tone Selection). - 7.
 Press the SPKR key to go back on-line.